Kansas City Marriage Therapy- Overland Park Couples Counseling - Marriage Counseling Works

 I Get What You’re Looking For.
 (Click to listen)

 Marriage and Family Counseling Kansas City and Paul W. Anderson, Ph.D.
 (913-901-9110) want you to have what it takes to save/improve your marriage, including getting quality marriage counseling, if that’s what you need.
 Many couple relationships break before they can be fixed.
 That does not need to happen and can be avoided with solid couples counseling.
 As with anything of value in life, marriage must be cared for or it deteriorates and eventually dies.
 A couples relationship is a living entity.
 Many people who marry approach it like it is only a status in life, a position or title that once conferred, is permanent.
-Take it from this marriage counselor, that is a deadly myth that can lead to divorce.
+Take it from this marriage counselor, that is a deadly myth that can lead to marriage misery and even divorce.
 I’ve worked with many marriages that began dying on their wedding day because of this way of thinking.

 Marriage is only as good as the quality of life of its participants.
 Like the people who marry, if they do not take good care of themselves personally, they die.
 So too a marriage: neglect it and it will weaken until it evaporates.
 There’s a better way and marriage and family therapist, Dr. Anderson, can show you how.

 To fix your marriage before it breaks, you start with at least its bare minimum needs that have to be addressed to keep marriage healthy.
 I summarize the essential needs of relationship or marriage as the “Three T’s” Touch, Talk and Time.
 Physical touching, the positive feel good kind.
 Talking about what’s going on with each person to each other, not about third topics like the kids, mother-in-laws or the bills.
 And of course the Time to do these first two things.
 And this must be prime, top ranked time that nothing else interrupts.